Harry Angel

-Harry Angel (foaled 8 February 2014) is an Irish-bred, British-trained Thoroughbred racehorse.
+Harry Angel (foaled 8 February 2014) is an Irish-bred, British-trained retired Thoroughbred racehorse.
 He showed very good form as a two-year-old, winning the Group 2 Mill Reef Stakes on his second racecourse appearance.
 In the following year he emerged as one of the best sprinters in Europe with wins in the Sandy Lane Stakes, July Cup and Haydock Sprint Cup.
 In 2018 he won the Duke of York Stakes but was injured when he trapped a leg in the starting gate at Royal Ascot.

 Background

 Harry Angel is a bay horse bred in Ireland by CBS Bloodstock.
 As a yearling he was consigned to the Goffs sale in August 2015 and was bought for £44,000 by Clive Cox Racing Limited.
 He entered the ownership of Peter Ridgers and was taken into training by Cox at Lambourn, Berkshire.
 He has been ridden in all of his races by Adam Kirby.

 His sire Dark Angel won four races including the Mill Reef Stakes and the Middle Park Stakes as a two-year-old in 2007 before being retired to stud at the end of the year.
 Dark Angel's other offspring have included Lethal Force, Mecca's Angel and Persuasive.
-Harry Angel's dam Beatrix Potter showed very limited racing ability managing two second places in fifteen starts.
+Harry Angel's dam Beatrix Potter showed very limited racing ability managing two-second places in fifteen starts.
 She was descended from Avum, a half-sister to Lord Avie.